Manezki/python-sc2-wiki/FAQ.md

 - all [the game info variables](https://github.com/Dentosal/python-sc2/blob/master/sc2/game_info.py#L126) through `self._game_info.<variable_name>`,

 - your units [`self.units`](https://github.com/Dentosal/python-sc2/blob/master/sc2/units.py) and visible enemy units [`self.known_enemy_units`](https://github.com/Dentosal/python-sc2/blob/master/sc2/units.py) which contain units of type [Unit](https://github.com/Dentosal/python-sc2/blob/master/sc2/unit.py).
 Both have properties and functions available.

+# Why does my bot behave differently realtime=True vs realtime=False?
+realtime=False will wait for your bot step to finish before confirming the next game loop.

+realtime=True on the other hand will not wait and will strictly continue.
+So your bot will only have a fixed amount of time to complete its step before the next game loop is called, regardless if your bot step is finished or not.
+That means calculating placement locations using `self.find_placement()` or `self.expand_now()` may result in a delayed action.